Brescello: Former monastery of San Benedetto

 This Benedictine monastery was built in the 15th century for the secluded monks of the Saint Benedict order, who remained there until the beginning of the Cisalpine Republic.
 Completely renovated, it is now home to a Cultural Center which houses the Museum of Peppone and Don Camillo, a day care, the library, the Municipal Council, the Auser Center and the Municipal Police.

 Parco Giovannino Guareschi

 Adjacent to the Museum, is a park where the remaining part of the original church of the old cloister of the Benedictine monks can be seen.
 In the center of the park there is the bust of Giovannino Guareschi, inaugurated in 1995.

+Municipal government

+Brescello is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
+Since 1995 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
+The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

+Since 1995 the mayor of Brescello is directly elected by citizens, originally every four, then every five years.
+The current mayor is Carlo Fiumicino (PD), elected on 15 May 2023.